Desmond O'Malley: Coalition with Fianna Fáil

 In May 1989, Haughey called an early general election in the hope of winning an overall majority, but Fianna Fáil actually lost seats.
 The Progressive Democrats also lost seats, but held the balance of power.
-Haughey failed to be elected Taoiseach, as the Progressive Democrats voted for Fine Gael's leader Alan Dukes, but after Haughey formally resigned he entered into negotiations with the Progressive Democrats about forming a coalition.
+Haughey failed to be elected Taoiseach, as the Progressive Democrats voted for Fine Gael's leader Alan Dukes, but after Haughey formally resigned as Taoiseach he entered into negotiations with the Progressive Democrats to form a coalition.
 On 5 July 1989, Haughey and O'Malley agreed a deal for government, and O'Malley was appointed Minister for Industry and Commerce.

 In 1990, Fianna Fáil's nominee in the presidential election was Brian Lenihan.
 A few weeks before the election a scandal broke over the accusation that Lenihan had phoned the President, Patrick Hillery in 1982, asking him not to dissolve the Dáil following the fall of Garret FitzGerald's government.
 Lenihan had always denied this, but now new evidence had come to light.
 O'Malley told Haughey that the Progressive Democrats would pull out of the coalition and support a no-confidence motion tabled by the opposition unless Lenihan left the government or Haughey opened an investigation into the incident.
 Haughey sacked Lenihan.

 In early 1992, the programme for government was up for renewal.
 When it was revealed by Seán Doherty that Haughey had authorised the tapping of two journalists' telephones in 1982, O'Malley decided that the Progressive Democrats could no longer remain in his government.
 Haughey resigned on 11 February 1992 and was replaced as party leader and Taoiseach by Albert Reynolds.
 O'Malley and the Progressive Democrats continued in the coalition until Reynolds accused O'Malley of being "dishonest" while giving evidence to the Beef Tribunal.
-The collapse of the coalition led to the general election.
-Fianna Fáil returned to power in coalition with the Labour Party and the Progressive Democrats moved into Opposition.
+The collapse of the coalition that November led to the 1992 general election.
+Fianna Fáil returned to government in a coalition with the Labour Party and the Progressive Democrats moved into opposition.